gvwilson/thirdbit/src/fiction/iffy/outline.md

 -   Aunt Naggie (ally): Iffy's foster mother aboard the *Guinevere* (and its legal owner).
     -   Character arc: comes to value her own happiness rather than sacrificing it for Iffy's sake.
     -   Has stayed in an unhappy marriage with Uncle Jack for Iffy's sake.
-    -   Having a (mostly platonic but very passionate) affair with Ignacio.
+    -   Having a (mostly platonic but very passionate) affair with Edson.
 -   Uncle Jack (minor antagonist): Iffy's foster father aboard the *Guinevere*.
     -   Character arc: gets what's coming to him.
     -   Full of big plans that come to nought, and resents the world for his lack of success.